Guaranteed Matrix Completion via Non-convex Factorization: Proof of Lemma

-Without the incoherence assumption on $M$, by the same proof we can show that there still exist $U,V$ satisfying \eqref{req a) of U,V, Prop 1} and \eqref{req c) of U,V, Prop 1}, i.e.\ $M = UV^T$ and $U, V$ are close to $X,Y$ respectively.
-Such a result is analogous to the result in classical perturbation analysis for singular value decomposition \cite{wedin1972perturbation}.
+Remark 3: Without the incoherence assumption on $M$, by the same proof we can show that there still exist $U,V$ satisfying \eqref{req a) of U,V, Prop 1} and \eqref{req c) of U,V, Prop 1}, i.e.\ $M = UV^T$ and $U, V$ are close to $X,Y$ respectively.
+Such a result bears some similarity with the classical perturbation theory for singular value decomposition \cite{wedin1972perturbation}.
 In particular, \cite{wedin1972perturbation} proved that for two low-rank matrices\footnote{The result in \cite{wedin1972perturbation} also covered the case of two approximately low-rank matrices, but we only consider the case of exact low-rank matrices here.} that are close, the spaces spanned by the left (resp.\ right) singular vectors of the two matrices are also close.
 Note that the singular vectors themselves may be very sensitive to perturbations and no such perturbation bounds can be established (see \cite[Sec.
 6]{stewart1998perturbation}).
-The difference of our work with this classical theory is that we do not consider SVD of two matrices; instead, we allow one matrix to have an arbitrary factorization, and the factorization of the other matrix can be chosen accordingly.
+The difference of our work with the classical perturbation theory is that we do not consider SVD of two matrices; instead, we allow one matrix to have an arbitrary factorization, and the factorization of the other matrix can be chosen accordingly.
 Since we do not have any restriction on the factorization $XY^T$ (except the dimensions) and the norms of $X$ and $Y$ can be arbitrarily large, the distance between two corresponding factors has to be proportional to the norm of one single factor, which explains the coefficient $\beta_T$ in \eqref{req c) of U,V, Prop 1}.